 It doesn’t always work this way, but a calendar will help you and your front office see instances where guests can be moved to optimize occupancy.

-4. Housekeeping Module
+4. Housekeeping management

 The Cloudbeds PMS allows you to assign employees to clean certain rooms.
 You can print this report and give it to your housekeepers.
 Then, once they’ve finished, you can update room statuses which will make check-ins a breeze.